saibodicherla/Robo-friends-web-app/README.md

  ### Project Folder structure 🗃

-## A typical top-level directory layout

 .
-├── Dockerfile             # (Build an image of  the app to be published in AWS Elastic Container Registry`ECR`) ├── Infra
+├── Dockerfile                         # Build an image of  the app to be published in AWS Elastic Container Registry`ECR` ├── Infra
-│   └── appDeployment.yml  # (Deploy the ECR in AWS Elastic Kubernetes Service`Eks`)
+│   └── appDeployment.yml              # Deploy the ECR in AWS Elastic Kubernetes Service`Eks`
-├── Jenkinsfile            # (Setup CI/CD pipeline that will automate the deployment using Jenkins and Deploy into AWS EKS) ├── README.md
+├── Jenkinsfile                        # Setup CI/CD pipeline that will automate the deployment using Jenkins and Deploy into AWS EKS
+├── README.md
-├── jenkins                # (Created AWS infrastructure for `Jenkins`) │   ├── create.sh
+├── jenkins                            # Created AWS infrastructure for `Jenkins` │   ├── create.sh
 │   ├── jenkins-parameters.json
 │   ├── jenkins_infra.yml